Explore Carnival Cruise Line Rooms Onboard

 Finding your perfect Carnival room

 When it comes to choosing a room, you’re spoilt for choice.
 Carnival ships offer quite a few different room types, different bedding configurations and options to customise your space to your needs.
-From super affordable interior rooms to lavish suites with ocean views, there’s a room to suit every type of fun seeker.
-Here’s a breakdown of each room type to help you decide.
+There’s a room for every type of fun seeker, with options ranging from super affordable interior rooms to lavish ocean-view suites.

 If you’re looking to make the most of your time at sea, upgrading your view is the best place to start.
 Sleeping up to four guests and featuring a window, wake up to natural light and watch the world go by from your bed in an Ocean View Room.

 Get the fresh sea air flowing into your room.
-Balcony Staterooms come with all the standard inclusions – comfy linens, smart storage space, a lounge to kick back on.
+Balcony Staterooms come with all the standard inclusions: comfy linens, smart storage space, and a lounge to kick back on.
 But, with one big perk: a private balcony!
-Balcony Staterooms sleep up to four guests.
+Balcony cruise rooms sleep up to four guests.

 Well, hello VIP!
 Staying in a Suite gives you plenty of extra perks, including priority embarkation and disembarkation.
-Your room includes a separate chillout space with a TV, a private balcony and exclusive amenities making this the ultimate way to cruise.
+Your suites on the cruise ship includes a separate chillout space with a TV, a private balcony and exclusive amenities, making this the ultimate way to cruise.
 Suites sleep up to four guests

 Say hello to total relaxation.
 Cloud 9 Spa Rooms are decked out with amenities like ELEMIS bath products, spa-branded bathrobes and extra comfy slippers.
 You’ll get priority spa reservations, free fitness classes, unlimited access to the thermal suites and exclusive discounts on treatments during port days.